wcfrobert/ezweld/README.md

 **Option 1: Anaconda Python**

-Simply run main.py using your Anaconda base environment.
+Simply run main.py using your base Anaconda environment.
 The following packages are used:

 * Numpy
+* Pandas
 * Matplotlib
-* Pandas
+* Plotly

 Installation procedure: